AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 The Fall 2018 subteam fabricated a prototype fluidized bed reactor and assembled an accompanying system.
 The Spring 2019 subteam modified this system to its current form, as Figure 3 shows.
 The Methods section of the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md) details the fabrication of the reactor itself, and describes procedures to determine the reactor's parameters.
 This included calculation of the fluidized bed's fluidization velocity, and the corresponding flow rate of influent water.
 The Methods and Manual sections of this report detail the accompanying system and changes made in the Spring 2019 semester.

 In summary: the reactor is a 0.5 m transparent PVC pipe, capped with components that allow influent and effluent connections with clear flex tubing.
-The reactor contains a 70 mL bed of Silica sand.
-Figure 6 depicts the reactor separately from the system, prior to installation of a pressure sensor.
+The reactor contains a 70 mL bed of silica sand.
+Figure 6 depicts the reactor separately from the system, prior to installing a pressure sensor.

-Readers should note that a mesh screen is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor.
+Readers should note that a mesh screen was installed at the bottom of the reactor to prevent sand from falling down/out of the reactor.
 Figure 8 in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md) further depicts the mesh.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/Prototype1_Sand.jpg?raw=true" height=450>